Sharmeen-Rauf/againfypstart/backend/README.md

 - Make sure to add your OpenAI API key in the `.env` file
 - Change the SECRET_KEY in production
 - The MongoDB connection string with password should be in `.env` file (never commit it)
+- For Vercel deployment, environment variables must be set in Vercel dashboard